stat545ubc-2023/assignment-b4-thomasbd14/assignment-b4.md

 There’s another approximation that has to be made here.
 Emma contains a character named “Frank”.
-Presumably, a large share of the occurrences of the word “frank” refers to this character as opposed to the English noun, so I am removing it from the list.
-However, we do also lose any usage of the noun.
-A more sophisticated approach might have used regex to match lower case occurences of the word “frank”, although this still would have missed instances that occur at the start of the sentence.
+Presumably, a large share of the occurrences of the word “frank” refers to this character as opposed to the English adjective, so I am removing it from the list.
+However, we do also lose any usage of the adjective (or noun, if Emma ever enjoys a german-style sausage!).
+A more sophisticated approach might have used regex to count lower case occurrences of the word “frank”, although this would have missed instances that occur at the start of the sentence.

 ### Plotting